- Apply to UW

-Letters of recommendation (2).
-Professional or education-related letters of recommendation provided directly by the reference via the UW Graduate Admissions Application.
+One letter of recommendation from a professional or education-related mentor provided directly by the reference to the UW Graduate Admissions Application.

 Provide proof of satisfactory English ability if native language is not English by completing the TOEFL or IELTS exam.
 The minimum acceptable TOEFL (Test of English as a Foreign Language) score is 600 on the paper-based test (TOEFL PBT) or a score of 100 on the Internet-based test (TOEFL iBT).
 The minimum acceptable IELTS score is 7.
 An applicant whose native language is English and is a citizen of one of the following countries or has earned a university level degree from a school in one of the following countries may be exempt from providing additional proof of English proficiency: Antigua & Barbuda, Bahamas, Belize, Grenada, Guyana, Jamaica, St. Kitts & Nevis, St. Lucia Dominica, St. Vincent & the Grenadines, Trinidad & Tobago, Australia, Bermuda, Canada (all provinces except Quebec), Ireland, New Zealand, and the United Kingdom.

 Distance Education Only: An applicant whose native language is English or who has earned a university level degree from an English speaking university may be exempt from providing proof of English proficiency.